 Include a Class Project: We believe in learning by doing, and that’s why all Skillshare classes are project-based.
 All classes on Skillshare need to have a project component — ideally one that is fun and engaging.
 When uploading your class, be sure to include clear project instructions that specify what students should do or make during or after taking your class and what they should upload to your class’s project gallery.

 Include Well-Organized Content: Great instruction requires great structure.
 Classes must be based upon a lesson plan or course outline.
 Each of your video lessons must have a clear title that reflects the content of the lesson.
 Each class or video section should only be uploaded once.
 Classes that are overly repetitive in content may be removed.

 Share Unique Educational Value: Your video lessons should include narration all throughout as you impart your expertise through tips, best practices, frameworks, concepts, theory, and/or examples that are your own.
-Your personal knowledge, experience and insight are the most valuable things you have to share!
+Your personal knowledge, experience, and insight are the most valuable things you have to share!
+Skillshare values creativity, original thought, and teachers bringing their unique perspectives to their class topics.
 Classes may not draw from external materials that did not originate with the teacher for a significant portion of the class.

 Vary Visual Presentation: Your class should contain varied visuals throughout.
 For example, include on-screen text and example images, or switch between talking head shots and slides.
 Talking head shots need to be well-lit with professional backdrops.
 Slides need to be well-structured and visually-appealing.
 Avoid rambling, ums, or excessive pauses.

 Meet Minimum Standards for Length: Classes must include at least 10 minutes of video content.